jaruary/microservice/README.md

 cd $HOME/MicroServiceProject; \
 ./StartH2WebConsole.sh
 ```
-Here's an SQL command to get you started
+Here's an SQL command to get you started.
+If there is no data in the database, then this command won't return anything.
+See the next section for posting data to the database.
 ```sql
 SELECT * FROM customer;
 ```